BryceMehring/adventure/README.md

-adventure - A space adventure
+Adventure - A space Adventure
 =========

 This is a game that involves moving around ships that flock together.